UK Driving Statistics

 According to Gov.uk, men were more likely to pass their driving test with a higher overall pass rate in 2017, 2016 and 2015!

 Stats show that 51% of males passed their driving test during this period whilst only 44% of women did the same, bringing the UK average pass rate to a mere 47%!

 The best drivers?
-Arguably women driver better in Kingussie as the test centre had a high pass rate of 75% but men drive better in Duns where their highest pass rate was 89%!
+Arguably women drive better in Kingussie, Scotland as the test centre had a high pass rate of 75%.
+However, men drive better in Duns, Scotland where their highest pass rate was 89%!

 - Driving tests were compulsory from 1934

 - The UK’s first driving licence was issued to Mr R Beere in 1935

 - A motorcycle test used to allow you to drive a car

 - The UK has some of the highest commuting times with an average of 54 minutes (each way!)